logigearcorp/docs.testarchitect.com/content/user-guide/getting-started/working-with-testarchitect-client/advanced-features-of-testarchitect-client/diff-tool/diff-tool-for-project-items/comparing-project-items/_index.md

 For this discussion, let's distinguish between the two project items being compared.
 We'll refer to one as the reference item and the other as the *comparison item*.

-**Note:** Generally, a reference item is an older file, against which comparisons are made with a newer, modified copy.
+{{<note>}} Generally, a reference item is an older file, against which comparisons are made with a newer, modified copy.
 In our case, however, we use the term *reference item* for the one that has been "marked" for comparisons \(explained below\).

 To compare an item against the reference item, do the following: